rsasse/tamarin-prover-docker/README.md

 The `--security-opt` flag should only be necessary if your system runs SELinux.

 When the container is up, you can visit `http://localhost:3001` and start working on your proofs.

-Many thanks to Raphal Eikenberg (eikendev on github) for providing us with this Dockerfile and instructions!